Veterans Memorial Stadium (Troy University): 2012/2014 renovations

 During this time, no major expansions were performed that would affect seating capacity.
 A few moderate renovations were performed, with the first being that the AstroPlay synthetic grass surface was replaced by the new ProGrass synthetic turf system in 2012.

 In 2014, the next renovation was to add a 1240 sqfoot Daktronics 15HD LED video board in the eastern corner of the south end zone above the lower stands.
 In addition to this, new 300 ft long Daktronics Slim-LED video ribbon boards were installed front of both the east and west upper decks.
 A new sound system was also installed.

 2017 expansion

-On November 12, 2016 ground was broken on the $24-million North End zone Facility with a completion date for 2018.
-The facility will add 402 club-level seats and the plans call for a first-floor that houses a strength and conditioning area and nutrition station; a second-floor locker room, sports medicine facility, team lounge and "cool-down" plunge pool; and a third floor filled with coaches’ offices, meeting rooms, video services and a recruiting lounge.
-A 3150 sqfoot Daktronics 15HD LED video board is also being installed on the top of the facility, which will be the largest video board in the Sun Belt Conference, as well as one of the largest video boards among Group of Five programs.
+On November 12, 2016 ground was broken on the $24-million North End zone Facility, which was completed in 2018.
+The facility added 402 club-level seats, a first-floor that houses a strength and conditioning area and nutrition station; a second-floor locker room, sports medicine facility, team lounge and "cool-down" plunge pool; and a third floor filled with coaches’ offices, meeting rooms, video services and a recruiting lounge.
+A 3150 sqfoot Daktronics 15HD LED video board was also installed on the top of the facility, which is the largest video board in the Sun Belt Conference, as well as one of the largest video boards among Group of Five programs.